-A packer brisket can take anywhere from 10 – 20 hours to cook at home, dependant on the size of the joint, the animal it came from, fat content and the cooking temperature.
+A packer brisket can take anywhere from 10 to 20 hours to cook at home, dependent on the size of the joint, the animal it came from, fat content and the cooking temperature.

 By allowing your meat to rest in a faux-Cambro you don’t need to worry too much about making your guests wait.
 You can take it off at 1:00pm, rest it in your cooler, and serve at 5:00pm.